 An initiative begun in 1993 by the Bermuda Chamber of Commerce.
-Until 2008 every Wednesday 24 weeks a year from April through September but from 2009 because of fewer cruise ships and the economic depression reduced to 17 weeks from May 6 to August 26.
-With different free entertainment.
+Seasonal, usually May to early fall.
+With free local entertainment.
 Locals and visitors can shop at many stores with special late closing hours (7:00 pm to 10 pm), eat and listen to island culture.

 This small park is on the right side of Ordnance Island as you face it.
 It includes the the Desmond Hale Fountain statue of Sir George Somers, unveiled by the late Princess Margaret in 1984, during the 375th anniversary of the Sea Venture shipwreck in 1609.
 The park itself was unveiled on April 20, 1997 during the Twinning Ceremonies with Lyme Regis, with a Scottish Piper in attendance.
 Major Burns, originally from Scotland in the United Kingdom but Bermudian by status and domicile, was the Town Crier from 1964 to 1994 and a very popular figure for many years.

 Broad Alley, behind St. Peter's Church.
 A restored 18th century parsonage, an immaculate cottage with black shutters and with its exterior similar to an English country garden except that lime, loquat and spice trees abound.
 Note the similarities to many buildings in the more historic parts of Virginia, built in the same period.
 With typical welcoming arms architecturally.
 One of Bermuda's earliest homes.
 Originally built in or before 1699 and lived in by a notorious pirate/buccaneer whose exploits included buying and selling Bermuda-built cedar ships for the Royal Navy.
 His widow inherited the property.
 Once the residence of the Rev. Alexander Richardson, rector of St. Peter's, thus the name.
 He died in 1805.
 In 1903, owned by Robert H. James whose heirs sold it in 1950 to the Bermuda Historical Monuments Trust, now the Bermuda National Trust.
 It leases the property.
 In September 2015 it advertised it for rent at $2,850 a month.